martinlarsalbert/PHD_literature_review/The red thread....md

 ![[80 Meta/81 Attachments/alexanderssonAnalysisRollDamping2021/image-4-x322-y65.png]]
 A side result from this paper was that the simplified formula proposed by  [[@kawaharaSimplePredictionFormula2011a]] was found to not work for larger beam to draught ratios, which unfortunately included most of the ships in the gathered database.

+## Paper 2: System identification of Vessel Manoeuvring Models
+In the 2nd paper – System identification of Vessel Manoeuvring Models [[@alexanderssonSystemIdentificationVessel2022]] – two major problems where addressed:
+* Handling of measurement noise
+* 3 degrees of freedom in the manoeuvring problem